AkramBoktor/Refactoring-Improving-The-Desgin-Martin-Fowler-/README.md

     }

  ```
- # Encapsulate field
+ # Encapsulate Field
  - There is a public field .
- - Make it private and provide accessors
+ - Make it private and provide accessors .
+ -
  ``` ruby
  public string _name ;